hakuhodo-technologies/scope-rl/experiments/README.md

 See Section 4.2 and Appendix C.1 of our paper or the package documentation for the details of these estimators.

 ## Dependencies
-This repository supports Python 3.9 or newer
+This repository supports Python 3.9 or newer.

 - numpy==1.22.4
 - scipy==1.10.1